The Rose Red City

 It’s a perfect – and really delicious – accompaniment to a nice cold drink.
 And probably the healthiest bar snack in the world.
 It’s something we eat regularly with or without beer.

-Jerash is within easy 50-ish km drive of Jordan’s capital Amman and its Roman ruins are some of the best preserved in the world.
+The Roman ruins at Jerash Jordan are some of the best preserved in the world.
+Jerash is within an easy 50-ish km drive of the capital Amman.
 The site makes for a fascinating day trip; covering a very large area it is possible to wander all over the city.
 It is definitely worth finding a guide who can point out all the features and explain the history and the architecture, especially as there aren’t many signs or information points, although beware as they may encourage you to buy stuff you don’t really want to buy from various vendors who can be found waiting for tourists.

 The arch of Hadrian (who had already started construction of the wall in the north of England) was erected around 129-130 AD , when the Emperor visited Jerash.